RiickyRiick/faq-question/README.md

 ## Overview

-This project took a bit longer to execute because I had to review my Javascript.
-I mainly focused on .addEventListener and classList.toggle, which were the rules I used for executing the hidden and image transition and for clicking outside the menu, which then hides the menu again.
+This project took a bit longer to execute because I had to review my JavaScript.
+I mainly focused on .addEventListener and classList.toggle, which were the rules I used for implementing the hidden and image transition, and for clicking outside the menu, which then hides the menu again.
 HTML felt a lot quicker to execute.
-However, the CSS this time around was a little bit more challenging since I had to pair it with Javascript to make sure the functionality was responding correctly.
+However, the CSS this time was a bit more challenging since I had to pair it with JavaScript to ensure the functionality was responding correctly.

 ### The challenge